bogdartysh/trash-ba/mjallday/README.md

 1. move to Java:-)
 2. healthcheck to be improved, there is a chain thus it could be differnet
 3. the server hardly checks any errors, to be improved
-4. folder structure is OK only for Profe of concept
+4. folder structure/code style/docs is OK only for POC
 5. add Prometheus plugin (or other) to get stats / gather logs